- Manufacturer: Cruden Homes Ltd

-Harling (or roughcasting) was originally applied to rough stone walls to protect them from the Scottish weather.
+Harling (or roughcasting) was originally applied to rough stone walls to protect them from the weather (in Scotland).
 It consisted of lime mortar mixed with small stones or shells being hurled or cast against the wall and produced a rough textured finish.
 Lime wash would sometimes be applied every few years to help seal small cracks.

 Between the block walls there is a cavity followed by timber framework which was backed with building paper, before being lined with fibreboard and plasterboard.
 A type of Glass-fibre insulation was inserted between the timber studs.